siyandaMaphitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This readme.md is for the root of the 0x02-shell_redirections
+This README.md is at the root of the 0x02-shell_redirections The script 0-hello_world prints “Hello, World”
+The script 1-confused_smiley displays a confused smiley "(Ôo)' The script 2-hellofile is to display the content of the /etc/passwd file